wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 #### Mayor

-*Strong Endorsement: #1 London Breed*

-Mayor Breed is the only choice if you dream of San Francisco as a proper, first-class urban environment.
+{% include strong-endorse.html content="#1 London Breed" %}

+We all want change for the city, and all of the candidates seek to position themselves as the only option for that change.
+But, if the change you want involves housing, walking, biking, and yes, public safety, rather than reverting to a civic model invented by midcentury planners, London Breed is the only choice for Mayor.
 She has been [a supporter of housing development since day 1][1], before it was cool.
 She has pushed hard to build solid bike infrastructure throughout the city, and is the only moderate candidate in the field who supported both Car-Free JFK ([actually, sponsored][2]) and [Ocean Beach Park][3].
 She [supported the recall][4] of 3 members of the school board as they dragged their feet on providing a plan to reopen schools during COVID.
 She has been an advocate for public safety, having [sponsored last spring's Prop E][5], which provided expanded options (surveillance cameras, drones) for smart policing to SFPD.
+She is an advocate for safe biking infrastructure, and [fully 70% of the protected bike lanes in the city were built under her administration][11].
+She authored [a prop in 2022][12] for a $400 million bond to fund Muni infrastructure improvements- it failed narrowly, only about a single percent short of the 2/3rds majority it needed.
+She continues [to be an advocate for public transit][13]- though, admittedly, I'd love to see more about long-term projects, like for example [the potential of a Geary / 19th ave subway line][14], in her priorities for her next term.

 Many who object to Mayor Breed's tenure point to the current state of the city, even magnifying a message of fear to draw support ([looking at you, Mark Farrell][6]).
 And to be sure, there's a lot